 Close any previously existing tabs.

-In the Field Selector, display the Volume Scan display.
+Display the reflectivity data using the Volume Scan display type.

-In the Fields panel, select Reflectivity.
+In the Field Selector tab of the Data Explorer, under the Fields panel, select Reflectivity.
 The available displays will list under Displays.
-Select the Volume Scan display type.
+Select the Radar Displays -> Volume Scan display type.

-Select only one image time by turning off the Use Default checkbox in the Times tab of the Field Selector, and select one time.
+Select only one image time by selecting the Use Selected menu item in the Times tab of the Field Selector, and choose one time.

 Click Create Display.

-Right Click+Drag in the Main Display to observe the 3D view of all radar sweeps in the Layer Controls.
+Right Click+Drag in the Main Display to observe the 3D view of all radar elevation angles at once.

 Displaying Level II radar images: Radar Isosurface The Radar Isosurface display is used to visualize 3-dimensional characteristics of radar data in all directions from the location of the radar.
 Every elevation angle included with the data will be used to create this display.
 Instead of plotting data at all numerical values, a solid surface of only one user-defined data value will be displayed.
 One example use of this display would be selecting a high reflectivity value that may be indicative of hail, which can help to possibly identify the hail core of a thunderstorm.